maths/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 # Optimising Maxima

-There are several ways to reduce the access and execution time of this CAS which can prove useful for scaling.
-They have the potential to greatly speed up STACK, and are widely used.
-It is particularly important on a Unix system to compile the Maxima code.
-Please let us know if you try them.
+It is important on a Linux system to compile the Maxima code to get a better performance.
+The Healthcheck script will attempt to create an optimised image for you, and you should use this mechanism first.

+Maxima comes in a variety of versions, each of which can be compiled on a number of LISP systems.
+STACK does its best to determine which versions of Maxima you have available and which version of LISP is being used.
+However, we recommend you do not use the `default` lisp setting, but instead you explicitly set the LISP version and Maxima version correctly.

+If the optimised image is not created for you on request, please contact the developers.
+The notes below are intended for developers, or those who chose to compile Maxima from source or those need to create optimised images manually because they have installed Maxima in a non-standard location which we can't auto-detect.

-The instructions for both CLISP and SBCL have been tested and work in STACK 3.
-As of November 2015, these are working with Maxima 5.36.1, but some versions of Maxima do have problems.
-We now have some code to attempt to automatically generate the LISP images described below.
-Beware, however, that when regenerating the image you may have to manually delete the old image which may be write-protected.
+The instructions for both CLISP and SBCL have been tested and work in STACK 4.x.
+As of February 2018, these are working with Maxima 5.41.0, but some versions (particularly older versios) of Maxima do have problems.

 ## Terminating runaway LISPS ##